 - We want to call teenagers who are bored and living in sin to the God of life and purity, so each would fight for true life on the inside, with a vision for intimacy without shame.

-Connecting students to a lifestyle of prayer and fasting that enables them to partner with the heart of God and His purposes for the earth and abide in the vine by grace, remaining connected to the living waters of the Holy Spirit.
+We desire to connect students to a lifestyle of prayer that enables them to partner with the heart of God and His purposes for the earth and abide in the vine (Jn.
+15:4–5) by grace, remaining connected to the power of the Holy Spirit.

-- A life of prayer and fasting empowers students to advance the kingdom of God in their own lives and the lives of those around them.
+- A life of prayer empowers students to advance the kingdom of God in their own lives and the lives of those around them.

 - A life of intercession positions each student to remain connected to the heart of Jesus and His leadership in a manner that equips them with understanding and wisdom for the days to come.